There are a number of stages involved in the document destruction process.

-Contact our administration team who can provide a quote for your secure shredding requirements, and advise the soonest possible service date for your location.
-We aim to deliver bins within 24 hours.
+Contact our administration team who can provide a quote for your secure shredding requirements.
+We can quote an accurate cost and advise the soonest possible service date for your location.
+In most cases we aim to deliver bins within 24-48 hours.

 For customers delivering goods to our factory, this can be done Monday through Thursday between 8am - 4pm.
 We always recommend calling ahead to ensure someone will be available to receive your goods.